Elkay44/skymirror_website_clone/skymirror/business-plan-docs/docs/playbooks/investor-relations.md

 Hi [Partner Name],

-I wanted to introduce you to [Your Name], CEO of SkyMirror.
+I wanted to introduce you to [Your Name], CEO of Skymirror.
 They're building AI-powered workforce management for enterprises and are raising their Series A.

 Key highlights:
 - €183K ARR, 8 enterprise customers